-70M tons of solid waste is produced in Russia every year, some of it needs hundreds of years to decompose. …
+70M tons of solid waste is produced in Russia every year, some of it needs hundreds of years to decompose.
+The best way to get rid of the waste is to not be creating it and to not use disposable stuff.
+The garbage is better be sorted by fractions: plastic, glass, paper, etc. — and recycled. …

 This August, we’ve released our first augmented reality iOS app — AReal.
 We thought it would be easy to take the existing SDKs, watch some tutorials and build an app in a couple of months.
 We were wrong.